ye-WANG-Efrei/ML-jenkins/README.md

 # ML-jenkins

-# be triggered by any mofication
+# be triggered by any motification